angular/angular/aio/content/tutorial/toh-pt3.md

 Multiple Components

 @intro
-We refactor the master/detail view into separate components
+We refactor the master/detail view into separate components.

 @description
 Our app is growing.